FennStatistics/CAMtools_documentation/docs/Set up study.md

     * you could check the (b) step by just clicking "Copy link" and add a random participant ID after the URL parameter like "&participantID=11111", make sure to save the ID "11111" in your data set

 <sup>1</sup>**researcher functionalities:**
-Use the black researcher buttons at the botton of the concept or connector dialog page to set defined concepts or connectors to not deletable, movable (concept cannot be moved) or changeable (content of concept cannot be changed):
+Use the black researcher buttons at the bottom of the concept or connector dialog page to set defined concepts or connectors to not deletable, movable (concept cannot be moved) or changeable (content of concept cannot be changed):

 <img src="https://raw.githubusercontent.com/FennStatistics/CAMtools_documentation/master/docs/media/researcher_functionalities_concepts.jpg" alt="researcher functionalities picture missing" style="height:300px;" class="centerImg">